 I had thought it was a pretty good deal, but it appears that I got lucky after hearing the true history of this cart.
 You can never tell.

 As you can see, a golf cart can cost you anywhere from $1,500 on up.
-While I realize it is easy to say “it depends” when asking how much does a golf cart cost, I’ve always found it reassuring to know how little I might pay as well as the crazy rich price should I happen to win that ol’ lottery.
+While I realize it is easy to say it depends when asking how much, I’ve always found it reassuring to know how little I might pay as well as the crazy rich price should I happen to win that ol’ lottery.

-I would suggest not buying a used golf cart for under $2,000 where the risk of buying a lemon is too great if reliability is your goal.
+I would suggest not buying used golf carts for under $2,000 where the risk of buying a lemon is too great when reliability is your goal.
 If you are into rebuilding and refurbishing golf carts, the under $2000 range would be perfect and leaves cash for the rebuild and customization.